Biden and Trump failed to address how to end the pandemic during the 1st debate

 “You’re going to extinguish 180 million people with their private healthcare—well you said you’re going to socialism!”
 Trump claimed.
 While other Democratic candidates have embraced the idea of killing off private insurance in favor of a single payer like Medicare, Biden has firmly and repeatedly said he doesn’t want to get rid of employer-sponsored insurance.
 But he garbled his rebuttal.

 “I propose that we expand Obamacare and we increase it,” Biden responded.
 “We do not wipe any—one of the debates we had with 23 of my colleagues trying to win the nomination and I won—was saying Biden wanted to allow people to have private insurance.
 They can and they will under my proposal.
-It’s going to wipe out pre-existing conditions and by the way the 200,000 that have died on his watch.
+It’s going to wipe out preexisting conditions and by the way the 200,000 that have died on his watch.
 How many people will survive?
 Seven million people have contracted COVID, what does it mean for them going forward if you strike down the Affordable Care Act?”

 Biden promised to expand the ACA so that only the poorest Americans, who qualify for Medicaid, will be automatically enrolled in free government-sponsored health insurance.
 He also said anyone who wants to can keep their employer-sponsored insurance.
 Considering the large number of unemployed Americans, even just expanding Medicaid to cover more people might provide relief under the pandemic.
 But Biden didn’t get a chance to elaborate on his policy.